-battery-EIS-Distribution of Relaxation Times DRT – Electrochemistry – Application Note 60Latest updated: May 6, 2020
+Distribution of Relaxation Times (DRT): an introduction – Battery – Application Note 60Latest updated: October 14, 2021

 DRT is a tool that can be used to help interpreting impedance data.
 This note introduces the theoretical basis of this method as well as the advantages and limitations compared to direct electrical equivalent circuit modeling.